How Debt Workout Programs Work

 There’s no single solution to your debt problems.
 It’s essential to look at your finances and figure out what you’re able to afford.
 Then, it’s a matter of negotiating with your lender and deciding what is possible.
 A few potential solutions include:

-- Lower APR: lowering the annual percentage rate (APR) on your loan may you’re your payments more affordable.
+- Lower APR: lowering the annual percentage rate (APR) on your loan may make your payments more affordable.
 Your monthly payments are based on several inputs, and the interest rate is one of them.
 A lower rate – even if it’s just temporary – means you’ll pay less each month, which can help you get caught up.

 - Forbearance: it might also be possible to skip (or reduce) a few of your monthly payments.
 This can serve as a “breather” that helps you get caught up.
 You’ll have to make up for those payments later, and you might end up paying more in interest, but you’ll get through your current cash-flow crunch.